 Mention it in any channel

-Drop @Levain into a channel it's been invited to and ask.
-It acknowledges the mention on the spot and gets to work — no command syntax to learn.
+Mention @Levain in any channel it's been invited to and ask.
+It acknowledges the request right away and starts streaming its answer into the thread.
+No slash commands, no syntax to learn.

 Mention Levain in a channel and the answer streams into the thread as it's written.
-Agents ask when they hit a decision only you can make, and post their work where your team already reads.
+Agents ask when they hit a decision only you can make, and post the results back to the channel when they're done.

-Drop @Levain into a channel it's been invited to and ask.
-It acknowledges the mention on the spot and gets to work — no command syntax to learn.
+Mention @Levain in any channel it's been invited to and ask.
+It acknowledges the request right away and starts streaming its answer into the thread.
+No slash commands, no syntax to learn.

-Follow-ups are replies in the same thread, and each one becomes another turn in the same conversation.
-Anyone in the thread can jump in — the agent keeps track of what's been asked.
+Every reply becomes another turn in the same conversation.
+Anyone in the thread can jump in, and the agent keeps track of what's been asked.

-Levain also sits in Slack's Agents & AI pane.
-Open it for a direct line: suggested prompts to start from, and a status line that tells you what the agent is doing while you wait.
+Prefer a direct line?
+Open Levain from Slack's Agents & AI pane for a one-on-one chat, with suggested prompts to start from and a status line that shows what the agent is doing while you wait.

-Levain writes into Slack with native streaming — the answer builds in front of you in real markdown, and long replies arrive whole instead of trimmed to a preview.
+Levain writes into Slack with native streaming.
+The answer builds in front of you in real markdown, and long replies keep going until they're complete, never truncated to a preview.

-The question posts to the channel, and whoever holds the answer replies.
-The agent takes the first response and moves.
+The question posts to the channel, and whoever knows the answer replies.
+The first reply resumes the run automatically.

-Grant an agent the Slack tools and it publishes its own work: the Monday revenue recap into #finance, the changelog into #releases — on a schedule or on demand.
+Grant an agent the Slack tools and it publishes its own work, on a schedule or on demand: the Monday revenue recap into #finance, the changelog into #releases.

 send_message